ucsf-ckm/twilio-slack/README.md

   Lambda URL for the Request URL.
 * If you wish to restrict access to the slash command to a single channel, put the channel ID in the `SLACK_CHANNEL_ID` environment variable.
-* Be sure to install your Slack slash-command app in the appropriate channel on your Slack!
+* Be sure to install your Slack slash-command app in your Slack, of course.
   Unless you want the whole world to be able to send stuff from your Twilio number, you'll want to make sure you do *not* publish/distribute your app. :-D

 Phew!
 That was a lot of steps!
 But you're done!
 Try it out!